moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_labels.md

 The server MAY return a 202 response and a Location header with an address to poll for the printable to be ready for download.
 This option will be implemented later.

-Printing labels and price tags is available for products, services, kits and modifications.
+Printing labels and price tags is available for products, product variants, services, and bundles.

 ### Request to print labels and price tags